 Configuring the data export

-You can configure the format of the export data using the following system properties.
+You can configure the format of the export data through the following configuration properties.

 Specifies whether embedded line breaks should be preserved in the output files.
 Line breaks can be problematic for some tools such as Hadoop.